sebastien-p/jQuery.hasEventListener/README.md

 2.0.0 Roadmap
 --------------
+*
-* 'jQuery.hasEventListener(dom_element, [mode][type][namespace], [handler])
+    jQuery.hasEventListener(dom_element, [mode][type][namespace], [handler])
     --> boolean

-  mode : (String) "!live" or "!delegate", for live/delegated event presence test. type : (String) type of the event to test presence for. e.g. "click". namespace : (String) namespace of the event to test presence for. e.g. ".namespaced". handler : (Function) event handler to test presence for.'
+    mode : (String) "!live" or "!delegate", for live/delegated event presence test. type : (String) type of the event to test presence for. e.g. "click". namespace : (String) namespace of the event to test presence for. e.g. ".namespaced". handler : (Function) event handler to test presence for.

+*
-* ':hasEventListener[([mode][type][namespace])] Selector
+    :hasEventListener[([mode][type][namespace])] Selector
     --> jQuery object

-  mode : (String) "!live" or "!delegate", for live/delegated event test. type : (String) type of the event to test presence for. e.g. "click". namespace : (String) namespace of the event to test presence for. e.g. ".namespaced".'
+    mode : (String) "!live" or "!delegate", for live/delegated event test. type : (String) type of the event to test presence for. e.g. "click". namespace : (String) namespace of the event to test presence for. e.g. ".namespaced".

+*
-* '.hasEventListener([mode][type][namespace], [handler])
+    .hasEventListener([mode][type][namespace], [handler])
     --> jQuery object

-  mode : (String) "!live" or "!delegate", for live/delegated event presence test. type : (String) type of the event to test presence for. e.g. "click". namespace : (String) namespace of the event to test presence for. e.g. ".namespaced". handler : (Function) event handler to test presence for.'
+    mode : (String) "!live" or "!delegate", for live/delegated event presence test. type : (String) type of the event to test presence for. e.g. "click". namespace : (String) namespace of the event to test presence for. e.g. ".namespaced". handler : (Function) event handler to test presence for.

 They talked about "hasEventListener"
 -------------------------------------